As an illustration, I would like to talk about a client that

 Trauma is a psychological phenomenon caused by a distressing

-Stress Disorder (PTSD) in it’s sufferer.
-Trauma can occur due various reasons,
+Stress Disorder (PTSD) in the sufferer.
+Trauma can occur due to various reasons,

 the most common being: illness, accident, abuse, war, divorce, loss and so on.